 Japanese firms used a variety of processes to produce corporate history books, some of which involved a greater degree of outsourcing than others.
 Through the close reading of front matter and the other bibliographic information contained in these books, we were able to observe patterns in how the systems for producing such texts evolved over time.
 Throughout the period covered by this paper, the production of these texts involves the following stages or tasks: gathering of relevant information (empirical research), writing of a manuscript (composition), and finally the printing and binding of multiple copies of the book (physical production).
 The final stage, distribution, involves delivering the texts to the intended readers.
 We were able to learn about who performed the first three of these four tasks.
 Unfortunately, we were unable to learn much about who performed the task of distribution, since these books were not sold in bookshops and were instead handed to employees in a process that is poorly documented.
 However, we believe it is likely that the task of distribution books to workers likely took place within the workplace and involved a worker’s immediate manager.

-To learn who performed the tasks involved in physical production, we looked for the name of the publisher or printing company.
+To learn who performed the various tasks involved in physical production, we looked for the name of the publisher or printing company.
 These names appeared inside the cover of almost all of the texts we analyzed, which allowed us to learn that the task of physical production was typically outsourced to companies with expertise in printing (Matsuzaki, 2014).
 Given that typesetting, printing, and bookbinding are specialist skills, it is not surprising that most firms outsourced these activities in the course of producing shashi.
 However, in most cases, gathering documents and writing the actual texts was undertaken by committees that included current and/or retired employees of the firm rather than outsiders with training in the writing of works of history.

 During the high-growth years between 1950 and 1990, Japanese firms adopted the paternalistic system of lifetime employment that allowed them to secure a study supply of labour in the context of full employment.
 This system involved the provision of material benefits in such forms as job security, but it also involved creating a strong sense of community linking workers to the firm.
 The pre-existing concept of the ie acquired additional importance in Japanese organizational cultures in this period, as managers to depict corporations as ie-style communities.
 It is not surprising, therefore, that the use of corporate rhetorical history as measured by a surge in the annual production of shashi also became widespread (see our bibliometric data in Figures 1 and 2).